theakozakis/ardis_code_input_files/README.md

 Codes to generate input files for ardis

-There are four codes here:
+There are five codes here:

 ### read_chem_files.py: